Allergy Specialists and Treatment

 Identification / Diagnosis

 - Analysis of current presentation of symptoms and past medical history.
-During our initial evaluation we spend up to 90 minutes with you going through our in depth consultation.
+During our initial evaluation I spend up to 90 minutes with you going through our in depth consultation.
 This often unroots patterns that will probe us to look further into specific foods and environmental for suspected allergens, sensitivities and intolerances.
-This is particularly helpful when determining a histamine intolerance and then determining what triggered it so we can set up a protocol for healing.
+This is particularly helpful when determining a histamine intolerance and then determining what triggered it so I can set up a protocol for healing.

 - Allergy and Sensitivity Testing – this is done via functional labs.
-We may send you home with (or mail you) specific lab test kits to determine what your triggers are.
+I may send you home with (or mail you) specific lab test kits to determine what your triggers are.
 Through a finger prick blood spot the lab is able to analyze IGG and IGE sensitivities and allergens.
 You can also request blood serum allergy testing from your PCP and bring us your results.

 How addressing your allergies is DIFFERENT at Balanced Healing:

-If you suffer from sensitivities we will work towards identifying them, then support your system to alleviate the sensitivities.
+If you suffer from sensitivities I will work towards identifying them, then support your system to alleviate the sensitivities.
 This may look like using supplements and other modalities such as lifestyle and diet modification.